takev/Orion/Rigel/RITP.md

  * 3 - Error

 #### Open connection
-This flag marks the first packet send by the client to the server.
-In this case the we use the ClientKeyExchangePacket format; otherwise use the DataPacket format.
+This is the first packet send by the client to the server.

-During the Open the client will send its Diffie-Hellman public key, the encrypted-checksum and optionally encrypted-data.
+During the Open the client will send its Diffie-Hellman public key.
 This requires the client to already know the Diffie-Hellman public key of the server, which it has received out-of-band.

-#### Established connection
+Data may be send on the Open.
+The encrypted CRC-32C in the value in the header will prove that the client has completed the cryptographic hand-shake.

 #### Close connection
-This flag marks the half-close packet from either the client or server.
+This type half-closes the connection, meaning that the sender will not send any more date .
 The close from either side must be acknowledged.
-The Close flag may be set during Open.

 Data may be send on the Close.

+#### Established connection

 #### Error
 When this flag is set the packet is in the ErrorPacket format.
 It is send after receiving